 What is the volunteer time commitment?

 Most adult volunteers are here once a week for a three- to four-hour shift.
 However, some volunteers serve more than once a week.
-High school students volunteer typically once a week a two-hour shift.
+High school students volunteer typically once a week a two-three hour shift.

 What is the minimum age to volunteer?